tianxunaicaoke/cookie-helper/README.md

 ## Introduction

-This plugin lets you include cookies key-value pairs concatenated in a string as a template variable.
-I ran into a use case that needed this so I decided to publish it as a plugin
+This plugin allows you to utilize cookie key-value pairs, concatenated as a string, within a template variable.
+I encountered a specific use case that required this functionality, prompting me to publish it as a plugin.

-All you need is to specify the keys that need to be included separated by a comma (,) and a seperator character to use.
+To use the plugin, simply specify the keys that need inclusion, separated by commas (,), and choose a separator character to be used.